FAIRFIELD WOMEN’S CLUB

 Article III: Membership

-3.2 No Fairfield resident shall be allowed to attend more than two (2) meetings as a guest within a one (1) year period without then joining the membership of the Club and paying the designated dues.
+3.2 No Fairfield resident shall be allowed to attend more than two (2) meetings as a guest within a one (1) year period without then joining the membership of the club and paying the designated dues.

 3.3 A member is required to pay dues.
 She shall share duties, as needed, for various club activities.
 She shall be eligible to serve as an officer or chairperson.
-Any member planning to move from Fairfield
+Any member planning to move from Fairfield shall notify the Second Vice President.

 3.4 Non-resident members shall be sponsored by a Fairfield Women’s Club member in good standing.
 The dues will be the same as for general members.
 Non-resident members shall have the same rights as a Fairfield Women’s Club resident member except will not be able to hold office.